scikit-learn-contrib/radius_clustering/README.md

 ## Documentation

+You can find the full documentation for Radius Clustering [here](https://lias-laboratory.github.io/radius_clustering/).

+### Building the documentation

-To build the documentation, you can run the following command, assuming you have Sphinx installed:
+To build the documentation, you can run the following command, assuming you have all dependencies needed installed:

 ```bash
 cd docs